briansmith/ring/BUILDING.md

 `-DOPENSSL_SMALL=1` to CMake or define the `OPENSSL_SMALL` preprocessor symbol.

 # Running Tests

+There are two additional dependencies for running tests:

+  * The most recent stable version of [Go](https://go.dev/) is required.
+    Note Go is exempt from the five year support window.
+If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

+  * On x86_64 Linux, the tests have an optional [libunwind](https://www.nongnu.org/libunwind/) dependency to test the assembly more thoroughly.

 There are two sets of tests: the C/C++ tests and the blackbox tests.
 For former are built by Ninja and can be run from the top-level directory with `go run